cyrus-pdx/arch/README.md

-# arch
-Bash script to install packages to aid in secure boot setup, certificate based authentication, fido
+Bash script to install packages to aid in secure boot setup, certificate based authentication, YubiKey, etc..
+For additional help, always refer to the archlinux wiki